 The head of the company signs this letter, sometimes his deputy or even the secretary.
 In the case of mass mailing (in large numbers), you can do without a signature or use a facsimile.

 Structure and details of the informative letter are standard, as well as the rules of compilation.
 In the “design” sense, information messages must correspond to all norms of business correspondence.
-The algorithm for writing them is quite simple.

 - In the upper left corner of the form, the details of your company should be included – name, legal address, contact information, etc. You can fill in this information manually, pre-print it in a sample file or simply put a stamp of the company, if you have one.
 The stamp contains all the necessary requisites, and in addition you will have to specify only the date of writing the letter and its outgoing number.
 If you are writing a reply letter, indicate the date and number of the incoming document next to it.